 Jon Roise and Ruth and a third person from the Friends House were present again at the next Ben Linder House Council meeting about three weeks later in March 1991.
-This was the occasion in particular, apparently the main and only real occasion, at which Ruth was claimed to have done something specific that was suspicious in Nicaragua.
-She was accused of objectionably having taken "copious notes", which was viewed with suspicion.
+This was the occasion in particular, apparently the main and only real occasion, at which Ruth was claimed to have done something specific that was deemed suspicious or objectionable in her time in Nicaragua.
+She was accused of having taken "copious notes", which was viewed with suspicion.
 This was close to the day Ruth was flying back to the United States.
 Wheaton's original account: